Neiman Marcus: 2000-2010

 Stanley Marcus died on January 22, 2002.
 He had served as president and chairman of the board for the company.
 Marcus had been the architect behind the fashion shows, New York advertising for a strictly regional chain, in-store art exhibits, and the Christmas catalog with its outlandish His-and-Hers gifts, including vicuña wool coats, a pair of airplanes, "Noah's Ark" (including pairs of animals), camels, and live tigers.

 Over the last 20 years, ownership of Neiman Marcus has passed through several hands.
 In June 1987, the company was spun off from its retail parent, Carter Hawley Hale Stores, and became a publicly listed company.
 General Cinema, later to become Harcourt General, still had a roughly 60% controlling interest until 1999, when Neiman Marcus was fully spun off from its parent company.
 On May 2, 2005, Neiman Marcus Group was the subject of a leveraged buyout (LBO), selling itself to two private equity firms, Texas Pacific Group and Warburg Pincus.

-The "Neiman-Marcus Collection," comprising early account books, advertising and Christmas Catalog layouts, files on charity activities, past awards and presentations, and a collection of Stanley Marcus's personal memorabilia, among many other items, is located in the Texas & Dallas History & Archives Division, 7th Floor, Main Library, Dallas Public Library, where it may be consulted by researchers.
+The "Neiman-Marcus Collection", comprising early account books, advertising and Christmas Catalog layouts, files on charity activities, past awards and presentations, and a collection of Stanley Marcus's personal memorabilia, among many other items, is located in the Texas & Dallas History & Archives Division, 7th Floor, Main Library, Dallas Public Library, where it may be consulted by researchers.

 2010-2019

+Intentions to expand to China were announced in 2011.
+In 2012, Neiman Marcus partnered with Glamour Sales to launch an e-commerce platform in China.

 In August 2013, Women's Wear Daily reported Neiman Marcus Group was preparing for an initial public offering of its stock.
 In October 2013, the Neiman Marcus Group was sold for $6 billion to Ares Management and the Canada Pension Plan Investment Board.
 In August 2015, the company again announced it was preparing for an initial public offering.
 In late 2015 Neiman Marcus became a stand-alone company.

 In November 2013 the firm discovered a 25-carat rough diamond off Namibia's coast, which was valued with a reserve price tag of $1.85 million.
 The diamond was referred to as the "Nam Diamond".

 In 2018 Geoffroy van Raemdonck replaced Karen Katz as CEO.

 In April 2019, Neiman Marcus acquired a minority stake in Fashionphile, an online resale platform for handbags, jewelry and accessories.